 - Hold at least one meeting per month open to the public during which the public may discuss issues facing the student community represented by the Council.

 What kind of time commitment would I be making as a Council member?

 - Council members are expected to attend monthly meetings with the superintendent and the public.
 In addition, members are strongly encouraged to participate in school visits and public forums where they can become better informed about issues facing students in the New York City public schools.

 Is there a penalty for missing Council meetings?

 - Yes.
 Council members who have more than three unexcused absences officially vacate their seat.

 Do Council members get paid?

-- No, Council members volunteer their services.
+- No. Council members volunteer their services.
 However, certain expenses may be reimbursed.

-How long are Council members expected to serve?
+How long do Council members serve?

 Will Council members be trained for their role?